Code-Institute-Submissions/tshirts/README.md

 * Login in with correct details
 * Add items to the cart
 * Remove items from the cart
-* Amend t-shirts in the cart
+* Amend item in the cart
 * Logout

 ## Deployment